-NYU's direct greenhouse gas emissions break down:
+A break down of NYU's direct greenhouse gas emissions by year.

 NYU is generating cleaner, more efficient energy on-site with an upgraded and expanded cogeneration power plant.
 Our cutting edge cogeneration plant, which sits under Warren Weaver Hall and is the largest capital investment in the university's history, went online in 2010.
 The plant provides heating and cooling to 40 NYU buildings and electricity to 26 buildings, saving the university $5–8 million per year and reducing greenhouse gas emissions by 20%.
 The plant also provides high-temperature hot water, avoiding the annual use of 500,000 gallons of carbon-intensive fuel oil and 280,000 therms of natural gas combustion in buildings.